esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 - `#![no_std]`
     - this tells the Rust compiler that this code doesn't use `libstd`
 - `#![no_main]`
     - The `no_main` attribute says that this program won't use the standard main interface, which is tailored for command-line applications that receive arguments.
 Instead of the standard main, we'll use the entry attribute from the `riscv-rt` crate to define a custom entry point.
-In this program we have named the entry point "main", but any other name could have been used.
-The entry point function must have the signature `fn() -> !`; this type indicates that the function never returns – which means that the program never terminates.
+In this program we have named the entry point `main`, but any other name could have been used.
+The entry point function must be a [diverging function].
+I.e. it has the signature `fn foo() -> !`; this type indicates that the function never returns – which means that the program never terminates.
 - `use esp32c3_hal:{...}`
     - we need to bring in some types we are going to use
     - these are from `esp-hal`